Sip Your Way Through The Best Cocktail Bars in Sydney

 Sydney is famous for a few things.
 Bondi, a bridge that looks like a coat hanger, the Opera House and the reputation its residents have for loving a well-made drink.
-Sydneysiders love a cocktail and, more specifically, they love a cocktail bar.
-Blessed with endless summers and plenty of coastlines to view, it’s no surprise that most folks prefer to get lit at cocktail bars in Sydney rather than at home.
+Sydneysiders love a cocktail.
+Blessed with never-ending sunshine and beautiful coastlines, it’s no surprise that many prefer to seek out the best cocktail bars in Sydney rather than stay at home.

 The passion for expertly crafted cocktails has grown steadily over the years.
 Nowadays, bartenders are as revered as chefs, menus change regularly, experimentation that borders on scientific is embraced and fresh ingredients are of utmost importance.
-While lockout laws may have affected more venues than we’re happy admit, the par of cocktail bars in Sydney is still exceptional.
-Expect to find casual spaces, speakeasy-style spots, formal bars with bartenders and waiters dressed to the nines and Sydney bars that somehow evoke the feeling of endless summers all-year round.
+So, expect to find casual spaces, speakeasy-style spots, romantic venues perfect for Valentine's Day drinks, formal bars with bartenders and waiters dressed to the nines and Sydney bars that somehow evoke the feeling of endless summers all-year round.

 1. Henry Deane at Hotel Palisade

-Ok, so we’ve spoken about Henry Deane at Hotel Palisade before (sorrynotsorry!)… But we love it, we just damn do.
+We’ve spoken about our unapologetic love for Henry Deane at Hotel Palisade before.
 It’s stylish, fun, carefully curated and home to arguably the best view in Sydney.
 The drinks shine here, as does the food and service, and you can expect some seriously creative bevvies on the menu.
-Overlooking Sydney Harbour, this is the ideal space to spend an afternoon and evening while working your way through the cocktail menu that is designed around boutique spirits.
+Overlooking Sydney Harbour, this is the ideal rooftop bar to spend an afternoon and evening while working your way through the cocktail menu that is designed around boutique spirits.
 Easily one of the best cocktail bars in Sydney.

 Must-try: Sun-kissed spritz with Plymouth gin, Regal Rouge white, Suze, honey, basil and soda – or go for the Bartender’s Potion, a no-questions-asked weekly special!